The Chautauqua Institute Feeds the Soul in Upstate New York

 We had the option of a buffet for dinner or five courses off of the menu.
 Classic American cuisine is their specialty, but we decided to try a bit of everything, which ranged from Raspberry BBQ Salmon Ribbons to Coconut Shrimp and Bruschetta.

 There is so much more to Chautauqua than what lies within the Institution.
 We spent an entire day touring around the county.
 As if the beautiful scenery, rolling roads, and acres of vineyards weren’t enough, there were plenty of places to stop and take in.
-Many of them could each afford to have their own article, so here are just a few brief highlights:
+Here are just a few brief highlights:

 Before you leave Red Brick Farm, you have to try Chef Tim Murphy’s Concord Grapeseed Vinaigrette.
 You’ll need to take at least one bottle home.
 Visit The Brick Village Gourmet for more treats.